cannedmoose/uuspace/about.md

 # About Me

+I am a Sydney native who has always had a passion for technology.
+I graduated from the University of Sydney with a Comp Sci/Math double major.

+My first job out of Uni was working at Google on the MyMaps platform in Silicon Valley.
+After Google I came back to Sydney to work at Canva on their image marketplace.
+Since then I've taken work in the construction and mental health space helping small teams with their web apps.

-I was born and raised in Sydney, am ex-google and ex-canva.
-Prefer working with smaller teams.
-Have come to believe in a set of principles to guide technolgy solutions:
+I've worked across a lot of projects both big and small in my career and have come to believe in a set of principles that help ensure technological solutions are successful:

 ### Humans First